csmets/Server-Driven-UI/README.md

 Server Driven User Interface (SDUI) is a new design paradigm that's being used by companies like [AirBnB](https://medium.com/airbnb-engineering/a-deep-dive-into-airbnbs-server-driven-ui-system-842244c5f5), [Expedia](https://www.apollographql.com/customers/expediagroup/), and [Lyft](https://lyftmobilepodcast.libsyn.com/server-driven-ui-with-kevin-fang-jeff-hurray). [_sources are linked_]

 This design paradigm/architecture allows you to ship features faster to your users.
-It's advantage is directed more towards native applications (Android & iOS) by leveraging prebuilt components within the app that are then composed by the server to build out new experiences to your users without having them update their app.
+It's advantage is directed more towards mobile applications (Android & iOS) by leveraging prebuilt components within the app that are then composed by the server to build out new experiences to your users without having them update their app.

 ![diagram showing SDUI](docs/images/SDUI.png)

-Observing the diagram above, all the clients (android, iOS, and Web - react) are all looking towards the compositor to provide a response for the view.
-The compositor holds all the schemas to build out the components and the client's are each contracted to build components that can then be coupled.
+Observing the diagram above, all clients (android, iOS, and Web - react) are all looking towards the template service to provide a response for the view.
+The template service will call the compositor which holds the schemas to build out the components.
+All clients are bound to build these components based of that schema for it to be coupled to the response.

 ## About this project

-This project is to be a resource and a playground to learn SDUI.
-It covers the end to end excluding the downstream services, as it should be self explanatory on how that would work.
+This project is to be used a resource and a playground to learn SDUI.
+It covers an end to end implementation (excluding the downstream services) on how SDUI works.

 The repository is broken up into different modules:

 **graphql-server**

-This module is the view compositor and will dictate the view.
-Here you will create your schemas and responses.
-If you want to update typography, change the layout, build out your component definition, it should be done here.
+This module is the compositor, and is the place where you will define your schemas.
+When you want to define UI modules, components, pages this is the place.
+Since it also provides the response, updating your presentation data or changing the layout of your components, it is all done here.

-**generated-types**
+**template-server**

-Generated types module is to house all graphql queries, mutations, and fragments.
-It's the one stop shop for all clients to reference.
-This is to prevent duplicating the queries across clients and to maintain consistency.
+The template server is used as an intermediary between the compositor layer and the client.
+It can make multiple calls to different queries within the GraphQL server to stitch together a screen/page layout.
+All clients are required to call the template server to build out the pages.
+The template server removes the need for clients to build large and complex GraphQL queries in favour of a REST response.

 **tokens**